OhioSuffrageCentennial/ohiosuffragecentennial/_posts/2019-01-10-art-quilt-exhibit-celebrating-19A.md

 Exhibits are being scheduled throughout 2019 and 2020.
 Check the <a href="http://mvaqn.com/exhibitions/" target="_blank">MVAQN Current and Upcoming Exhibitions</a> page for more exhibit dates as they are scheduled.

 The quilts will be available to show from January 2019 through December 2020.
-If you are interested in hosting an exhibit or want more information, please contact Carroll Schleppi, Exhibition Chair, at 937-294-1137.
+If you are interested in hosting an exhibit or want more information, please contact Molinda Lauxmiller, 19th Amendment Chair, at 937-681-0154.